-Do you remember decorating items – clothes, shoes, poster boards – with puff paint back in the ‘80s?
-Well, as all trends do, puff ink has made a comeback and is growing in popularity in the screen printing world.
-Luckily (no offense to your DIY decorated Keds), these days, puff ink has a bit more sophistication and is a great option as a speciality ink.
+Do you remember decorating items – blank t-shirts, clothes, shoes, poster boards – with puff paint back in the ‘80s?
+Well, as all trends do, puff ink has made a comeback and is growing in popularity in the t-shirt screen printing world.
+Luckily (no offense to your DIY decorated Keds), these days, puff ink has a bit more sophistication and is a great option as a specialty ink.

 What is Puff Ink?

 As the name implies, the ink literally expands and puffs up once it’s exposed to heat.
 It’s created by combining regular plastisol color ink with a puff print additive.
 It’s first introduced to the garment through a screen applied with pressure.
 The more volume of ink added, the higher the puff will be.
-Once the design is created, it’s very important that the garment is properly cured at temperatures between 302° – 320° F. If the temperature is too hot, the puff will collapse.
+Once the design is created, it’s very important that the blank tees or garments are properly cured at temperatures between 302° – 320° F. If the temperature is too hot, the puff will collapse.
 After it’s exposed to the high temperature, the puff ink raises above the surface adding texture and density, giving the garment almost a three-dimensional look.

 Puff Pro Tip